TahmidA139/ORCA/README.md

 # ORCA (ORF Recognition and Comparative Annotator)

 ## Objective
 ORCA is a command-line bioinformatics pipeline that automates ORF detection and analysis in DNA sequences.
-It helps researchers identify potential protein-coding regions, compare ORF structure across two species or transcripts, and generate detailed statistics for further study — all from a single NCBI accession number (or two, for comparative mode).
+It helps researchers identify potential protein-coding regions, compare ORF structure across two species or transcripts, and generates detailed statistics for further study. all from a single NCBI accession number (or two, for comparative mode)!

 ## Features
 - Downloads DNA sequences in FASTA format directly from NCBI using an accession number